apky/dotfiles/README.md

-**CAUTION:** `install.conf.yaml` is set to _force_ links, meaning it will delete any existing dotfiles it wants to replace with symlinks.
+⚠️ `install.conf.yaml` is set to _force_ links, meaning it will delete any existing dotfiles it wants to replace with symlinks.

 ```
 cd ~